-WHEREAS, Better Hearing and Speech Month was initially national recognized by President Ronald Reagan on May 21, 1986; and
+WHEREAS, Better Hearing and Speech Month was first recognized by President Ronald Reagan on May 21, 1986; and

-WHEREAS, approximately 15% of adults aged 18 and older report some trouble hearing, increasing to at least 33% of adults aged 65-74; and an estimated 17.9 million adults experience difficulty speaking; and
+WHEREAS, approximately 15% of adults aged 18 and older report some trouble hearing, at least 33% of adults aged 65-74, and an estimated 17 million adults experience difficulty speaking; and

 WHEREAS, about 28.8 million U.S. adults could benefit from the use of hearing aids and/or assistive technology, but less than 30% of them has ever used hearing aids, and many people with difficulty speaking do not seek treatment; and

 WHEREAS, undetected hearing loss in young children can result in language deprivation which can have lasting negative impacts on their social, emotional, and academic development and success; and